sleak-lbl/weekly-emails/items/swupdate.md

 defaults for the Cray-provided libraries and tools; and setting 2M hugepages as the default page size.

-We have recently learned that because the underlying kernel for the new operating system jumped from SLES12 to SLES15, none of the software versions that are currently or have in the past been the default versions will work.
-**Therefore we will be unable to provide any earlier versions, and all software will need to be recompiled and relinked.**
+The underlying distribution for the new operating system has jumped from SLES12 to SLES15, and **the current- and past-default versions of provided software will no longer be available**.
+NERSC internal testing has showed that in some cases, software built for CLE6 can run on CLE7, but in most cases **users should expect current binaries to fail, and be prepared to rebuild all applications**

 A webpage detailing the additions, removals, and changes in software environment is available at <https://www.nersc.gov/users/computational-systems/cori/updates-and-status/programming-environment-change-on-cori-in-july-2019/>.